 Having written for numerous music blogs throughout college, it's no surprise that Claire McKinzie would set her sights on VN's creativity and tenacity after graduating.
 Having interviewed acts on camera and for print publications scattered all over the world, Claire is happy to have found a new family in VN.
 Born in New Orleans, she spent her childhood in the deserts of Tucson, and teenage years in the Bay Area.
 She credits all musical interest to the first CD she ever bought, Space Jam.
 Eleanor Roosevelt's biography was her first favorite book in the 2nd grade.
 Claire helps the team with whatever they need and is VN's PR point of contact.
 Tweets from @clairemckinzie.
 Instagrams from @kinzie0.

 With a passion for helping artists achieve their unique creative vision and success, Mark Allen brings some no-nonsense New York flavor to the Vitalic Noise team.
 He's worked as a concert lighting designer at the Knitting Factory, an assistant at Noise Problem Booking, a marketing assistant at Webster Hall, and a publicist for Joe’s Pub at the Public Theater.
 While managing the careers of Prefuse 73, Golden Animals, Chrome Canyon and more, he shifted gears and lived abroad in Berlin, Germany for two years working with Boys Noize Records and Yellow Year Records.
-In summer 2014 he made his way to Los Angeles to team up with Vitalic Noise and his initial roster includes D.veloped, Andre Obin, Daktyl, and Blende.
+In summer 2014 he made his way to Los Angeles to team up with Vitalic Noise and his initial roster includes D.veloped, Andre Obin, and Blende as well as taking on the role of label manager.